 DAPTs are commonly used by doctors, business owners, lawyers, accountants, directors of publicly traded companies, or anyone whose occupational roles put them at risk of a lawsuit.
 A DAPT can also be used in place of a prenuptial agreement, as long as the trustee is established in the state of Ohio.

 A DAPT is only as effective as its trustee.
-Preferred Legacy Trust Company has a solid foundation of experience and partnerships with some of the best estate planning attorneys in the industry to protect your assets for generations.
+The Preferred Legacy National Trust Bank has a solid foundation of experience and partnerships with some of the best estate planning attorneys in the industry to protect your assets for generations.
 As an Ohio-based trust company, we will walk alongside you through the process of establishing one of the most robust DAPTs available as a part of your estate plan, allowing you to preserve your legacy for generations to come.

 Special Needs Trusts